-There was a period of a few weeks when she would pace endlessly, she just couldn’t settle.
+There was a period of a few weeks when she would pace endlessly, and nothing I did helped her settle.
 She would go in her bed for a few minutes, then get up and wander, have a drink, pee and repeat.
 I covered my entire floor with pee pads because she seemed to forget she was a perfectly house trained little pup!!
-I remember one evening she paced for 4 hours, I was stressed beyond belief and when I could no longer cope (and nothing I tried to do for her helped), I closed the door and went to bed.
+I remember one evening she paced for 4 hours, I was stressed beyond belief and when I could no longer cope I closed the door and went to bed.
 Not something I would ordinarily do, but I needed a break.
-Thankfully she eventually settled.
+Thankfully she eventually fell asleep.